 5. Multivalley effective-mass theory solver

-We consider a material with conduction-band minima (valleys) located at \(\mathbf k_\nu\), with \(\nu\) being the valley index.
-Within multivalley effective-mass theory, we approximate the conduction-electron wavefunctions as [GJN+15, SN76]
+We consider a material with conduction-band minima (valleys) located at \(\mathbf k_\nu\) (\(\nu\) being the valley index) under the influence of a confinement potential, \(V_{\mathrm{conf}}(\mathbf r)\).
+Under effective-mass theory and the envelope function approximation, we approximate the conduction-electron wavefunctions as [GJN+15, SN76]

-(5.1)\[\psi(\mathbf r) = \sum_\nu F_\nu(\mathbf r) \xi_{\nu} (\mathbf r),\]
+(5.1)\[\psi(\mathbf r) = \sum_\nu F_\nu(\mathbf r) \xi_{\nu} (\mathbf r).\]

-where the sum is over all degenerate valleys \(\nu\).
 In Eq.
 (5.1), we have introduced \(F_\nu(\mathbf r)\), the envelope function for valley \(\nu\), and \(\xi_\nu(\mathbf r)\equiv u_\nu(\mathbf r)\mathrm e^{i\mathbf k_\nu\cdot\mathbf r}\), the Bloch function evaluated at the \(\nu\)-th conduction band minimum, with \(u_\nu (\mathbf r)\) being the lattice-periodic Bloch amplitude of this state.

 Silicon valleys